 - The identification and response to potential conflicts of interest associated with the LIBOR discontinuation and the adoption of alternative reference rates; and

-- Client’s efforts to replace LIBOR with an appropriate alternative reference
+- Client’s efforts to replace LIBOR with an appropriate alternative reference rate.

 Given the lead time necessary to amend or renegotiate trading and business arrangements, investment advisers should consider undertaking an assessment of their clients’ exposure to LIBOR discontinuance as soon as practicable.
 Advisers should also consider documenting their transition plans, both to assist in addressing the LIBOR discontinuance as well as to help shorten any regulatory or investor inquiries on an adviser’s readiness.